d0uble0deven/compound-advisors-react-aws/README.md

 cd ..
 ```

-Then, open `http://localhost:5173/` in your browser.
+Then, open `http://localhost:5173/` in your browser for the client.
+And, open `http://localhost:5001/` in your browser for the server.

 ---